uleelx/FlatDB/README.md

     -- 'page' will be saved to './db/page'
     ```

-More usage can be found in the *cli.lua*(a Redis-like command line interface example using FlatDB).
+More usage can be found in the [Ledis](https://github.com/uleelx/ledis)(an alternative of Redis server using FlatDB).

 Quick Look
 ==========